-The objective of these Stewardship arrangements is to drive up Environmental, Social and Governance (ESG) standards in the organisations in which the Scheme is invested, where consistent with the Trustees’ fiduciary duties and applicable to the Scheme’s investment strategies.
-Details of the exercise of voting rights are reported to the Trustee quarterly and a summary of this information along with data summarising the Scheme's larger investments will be made available on the member website each year.
+The objective of Stewardship arrangements is to drive up Environmental, Social and Governance (ESG) standards in the organisations in which the Scheme is invested, where consistent with the Trustees’ fiduciary duties and applicable to the Scheme’s investment strategies.
+BlackRock has been instructed by the Trustee to exercise voting and other rights attached to the Scheme's investments at meetings of UK and overseas listed companies wherever practicable.
+Details of the exercise of voting rights are reported to the Trustee and a summary of this information, along with data summarising the Scheme's larger investments, will be made available on the member website each year.

-The overriding objective of the Trustee is not to cause BAPIML (or any other external asset manager appointed from time to time) to take any action (whether by purchasing, holding or selling any investment) which could be reasonably expected to diminish the financial returns on the Scheme's investments as a whole.
+The overriding objective of the Trustee is not to cause BlackRock (or any other external asset manager appointed from time to time) to take any action (whether by purchasing, holding or selling any investment) which could be reasonably expected to diminish the financial returns on the Scheme's investments as a whole.

-Subject to this objective, and if applicable to the Scheme’s investment strategy, the Trustee requires BAPIML (or any other external asset manager appointed from time to time) to integrate financially material ESG considerations into the investment decision-making process across all asset classes.
+Subject to this objective, and if applicable to the Scheme’s investment strategy, the Trustee requires BlackRock (or any other external asset manager appointed from time to time) to integrate financially material ESG considerations into the investment decision-making process across all asset classes.

 The Trustees and BlackRock regularly review practices and experiences in order to keep their approach to RI relevant and up-to-date.
 This includes regular reviews against peers to understand policies and practices being adopted by other pension schemes.

 Task Force on Climate-Related Financial Disclosures (TCFD)

 Click the image below to read our latest TCFD Report.

 You can download BlackRock’s 2022 Stewardship Code report here.